cindyeme/learnR/README.md

 If the output is not the version of your nodejs installation, install nodejs from [here](https://nodejs.org/en/download/)

-After installing nodejs install [yarn](https://www.npmjs.com/package/yarn) if you don't have it installed then run `yarn` or `yarn install` to install all the project's dependencies:
+After installing nodejs install [yarn](https://www.npmjs.com/package/yarn) if you don't have it installed then run `yarn` to install all the project's dependencies:

-## STARTING THE DEVELOPMENT SERVER
+## Starting the Development Server
 ```bash
 yarn start
 ```